Dark Enlightenment: The Cathedral

-Neoreactionaries refer to contemporary liberal society and institutions which they oppose as the 'Cathedral', considering them the descendant of the Puritan church, and their goals of egalitarianism and democracy as "the Synopsis".
-They say that the Cathedral influences public discourse to promote progressivism and political correctness.
-According to neoreactionaries, the Cathedral's adoption of liberal humanism is the primary reason for an alleged decline of Western civilization.
-A neoreactionary online dictionary defines the Cathedral as "the self-organizing consensus of Progressives and Progressive ideology represented by the universities, the media, and the civil service", with an agenda that includes "women’s suffrage, prohibition, abolition, federal income tax, democratic election of senators, labor laws, desegregation, popularization of drugs, destruction of traditional sexual norms, ethnic studies courses in colleges, decolonization, and gay marriage."
-Yarvin views it as an oligarchy of educated elites competing for status and has accused Ivy League schools, The New York Times, and Hollywood of being members.
+Neoreactionaries refer to contemporary liberal society and institutions which they oppose as the "Cathedral", considering them the descendant of the Puritan church, and their goals of egalitarianism and democracy as "the Synopsis".
+According to them, the Cathedral influences public discourse to promote progressivism and political correctness, and its adoption of liberal humanism is the primary reason for an alleged decline of Western civilization.
+A neoreactionary online dictionary defines the Cathedral as "the self-organizing consensus of Progressives and Progressive ideology represented by the universities, the media, and the civil service", with an agenda that includes "women's suffrage, prohibition, abolition, federal income tax, democratic election of senators, labor laws, desegregation, popularization of drugs, destruction of traditional sexual norms, ethnic studies courses in colleges, decolonization, and gay marriage."
+Yarvin views it as an oligarchy of educated elites competing for status, and has accused Ivy League schools, The New York Times, and Hollywood of being members.

 Land and others argue that enforcement of political correctness by these institutions means that they are a religious entity, hence the term 'Cathedral'.
 Yarvin, described by El País as a former progressive, describes these institutions as a "twentieth-century version of the established church", with the educational system as a method for indoctrinating people into the Cathedral, enforcing compliance with progressive ideology and preventing them from thinking for themselves.
 Yarvin defines a church as "an organization or movement which tells people how to think", and includes schools as churches.

 The concept of the Cathedral has been described as "fundamental to the alt-right's understanding of the humanities".
-Academic Andrew Woods describes the Cathedral as one of one of two central ideas that enable the alt-right to dismiss criticism, the other being cultural Marxism.
+Academic Andrew Woods describes the Cathedral as one of two central ideas that enable the alt-right to dismiss criticism, the other being cultural Marxism.
 He writes that both ideas function to pre-emptively neutralize attempts at refutation, and that they are especially used to delegitimize critical theory.
 The Cathedral allegedly "seeks to delude the American public" while amassing power and influence, and critical theory is portrayed as the ideological justification for the pursuit of power.
 Progressive thought is seen as a disguise for power-seeking, and Woods says that Yarvin takes advantage of the inability to prove the unconscious desires of others to argue that "everyone's primary motivation in life is their craving for greater power."
 El País compared the concept to QAnon and its claims of a deep state.